 - Partido Popular Democrático (PPD) – Popular Democratic Party – known for keeping “territory” status with more autonomy

-Although Puerto Rico is a U.S. Territory / colony, not many people like to reference the island that way.
-The conflict over the relationship of Puerto Rico got much more attention after Hurricane Maria.
+Although Puerto Rico is a U.S. Territory/colony, not many people like to reference the island that way.
+The conflict over the relationship between Puerto Rico and the United States got much more attention after Hurricane Maria.
 Puerto Ricans have voted to become a state, but it is up to Congress, and for decades Congress has not given the status the attention it deserves.
 Video that best explains the current status.
 Official Government Website

 Puerto Ricans are proudly a mix of three beautiful races and cultures: Spanish, Native Taino and African.
 Puerto Rico feels very much like a different culture because it has retained it’s traditions.
 Puerto Ricans consider themselves Americans but if you ask them they will say they’re “Puerto Ricans or Boricuas”.
 Boricua is a term used to describe a strong sense of pride for being a Puerto Rican.
 That beautiful mix is evident in Puerto Rican’s music, traditions, food, dance and the arts.